mksupreme92/mksupreme92/README.md

 - A symbolic framework that treats form and function as first-class concepts

 That’s what *Project Euclid* is.
 It’s not a clone of existing CAD software.
 It’s a clean-slate reimagining — a kernel built for the future of design intelligence.
-One that can reason symbolically about space, transform geometry across dimensions, and serve as the backbone of a new class of AI models that don’t just understand the world's linguistic structure — they **also understand it's geometry**.
+One that can reason symbolically about space, transform geometry across dimensions, and serve as the backbone of a new class of AI models that don’t just understand the world's linguistic structure — they **also understand its geometry**.

 If we want AI to design infrastructure, invent materials, simulate physical systems, and generate manufacturable prototypes — then we must give it the tools to think geometrically.
 We need to build the geometric counterpart to LLMs.